SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 Pod failure scenarios were used to emulate real-world crashes, service restarts, or node outages.
 These experiments helped evaluate how well the system recovers and whether DQN-based policies can anticipate and mitigate such disruptions.

-### Role of Istio

-**Istio** is a service mesh platform that provides traffic control, observability, and security between microservices.
-By intercepting and managing all service-to-service communication, Istio allows fine-grained control over network behavior, making it ideal for chaos engineering and monitoring.

-In this project, Istio was employed to:

-- Monitor and collect metrics (e.g., request latency, error rate) across services.
-- Automatically inject sidecars (Envoy proxies) for advanced observability.
-- Facilitate tracing and visualization of traffic flow during and after failure events.

-Its integration ensures that policy decisions made by the reinforcement learning agent can be informed by precise system-level feedback.

 ### Monitoring Stack: Prometheus and Grafana